CalvinLoke/bad-apple/README.md

 1) block=False is not supported in Linux

-I am currently trying to find alternatives to the `playsound` library.
+~~I am currently trying to find alternatives to the `playsound` library.
 Using two different threads is not an option currently as
-I was running into desynchronization issues.
+I was running into desynchronization issues.~~

+This issue has been fixed in v3, alongside other performance improvements.

 2) No such file or directory: 'ExtractedFrames/BadApple_1.jpg'

 Not really sure how this is happening, but will be looking into fixing it.
 I was unable to replicate the error but I assume it is due to my botchy implementation of file directories for the assets.

+# Version descriptor
+1) touhou_bad_apple_v1.py

+First rudimentary version that accomplishes basic frame extraction and animation.
+Utilizes threads, but suffers from heavy synchronization issues.

+2) touhou_bad_apple_v2.py

+Extended version that includes a "GUI", some basic file I/O. Suffers from slight synchronization issues.
+Core program logic was completed in 24 hours with some minor tweaks and comments afterwards.

+3) touhou_bad_apple_v3.py

+Current development version.
+Improved frame time delay and better file I/O. Looking to implement threading to expedite frame extraction and ASCII conversion.

 # Functions
 The main functions will be listed here.